 Recognize that most sexual assaults are committed by the victim's acquaintances.

-- Know the person you are dating.
-Meet new people in public places.
-Date in groups.
+Know the person you are dating.
+Meet new people in public places or on group dates.

 Be aware of anyone that displays jealousy, anger, possessiveness, and aggression.
 Also be aware of anyone who ignores your wishes, crosses your personal boundaries, tries to guilt you, and/or becomes hostile when you say “no”.